bsmith89/midas2-wiki/Home.md

 ### SCG Marker Database

 Marker genes are defined as universal, single-copy gene families.
-MIDAS uses a subset (15) of the [PhyEco gene families](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0077033).
+MIDAS2 uses a subset (15) of the [PhyEco gene families](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0077033).
 The pre-computed HMM model of this set of 15 single copy genes (SCGs) are